For at least a day, focus on all that is good

 For most of us, that’s a lot, but even that is somewhat beside the point.
 The world appears different when viewed from a posture of gratitude, and when people see it differently, they act differently.
 When they can see positives, they can see a foundation on which to build.
 They can see hope for the future.

 That was the basis for the first recorded Thanksgiving: hope dwelling in the blessings identified amidst a struggle for survival.
-Thankfulness requires us to be able to see how much worse life could be.
-One day a year — or at least a few minutes of day — spent taking stock is a very good corrective to much of what is wrong in this nation today.
+Thankfulness requires us to be able to see how much worse life could be and acknowledge that it is not.
+One day a year — or at least a few minutes of one day — spent taking stock is a very good corrective to much of what is wrong in this nation today.